pretix/pretix/doc/api/resources/event_meta_properties.rst

 .. http:get:: /api/v1/organizers/(organizer)/event_meta_properties/

-   Returns a list of all Meta Properties for the organizer.
+   Returns a list of all meta properties for the organizer.

    **Example request**: